 The Superintendent Search Service handles all of the legwork associated with the search so that the board can concentrate on the most critical steps in the search-setting the criteria, interviewing the most qualified candidates and selecting the next superintendent of schools.
 Services include: identifying board priorities for a new superintendent; conducting a needs assessment with system employees and the community; vacancy notification; screening candidates and reference checking.

 TSBA is now conducting superintendent searches through an online application process.
 This process will enable candidates to create and update an online application prior to applying for specific positions.
 These online applications will be available to only the applicant and TSBA until such time as the applicant decides to apply for a specific position.

 To begin the application process, visit our website by clicking here.

 Customized Policy Services

-The TSBA Policy Department maintains the TSBA Legal Reference Manual, a guide to State and Federal laws and regulations that impact Tennessee public school systems.
-The Customized Policy Service provides custom-tailored school board policy manuals.
+The Policy Service provides custom-tailored school board policy manuals.
 The Policy Maintenance Service is an updating service offered to school systems that have brought their manual into compliance with current law.
-The TSBA On-line Service encompasses the maintenance service and provides searchable board policies on the board Web site with links to TSBA's Legal Reference Manual.
+The TSBA On-line Service encompasses the maintenance service and provides searchable board policies on the board website.

 eMeeting is an online program that can create meeting documents such as agendas and supporting information and then post those documents online so they are accessible to board members and the general public. eMeeting eliminates the need for printing, copying and mailing board meeting packets.